floating-ui/floating-ui/README.md

 #### React

-`pnpm run dev --filter @floating-ui/react` in the root will launch the `@floating-ui/react` development tests at `http://localhost:1234`.
+`pnpm run --filter @floating-ui/react dev` in the root will launch the `@floating-ui/react` development tests at `http://localhost:1234`.

 ## Credits